Submitting Articles and Other Content

 Becoming a Partner

-At this point, we have no formal process defined for becoming a partner but encourage you to send your idea or proposal to Senior Editor.
+I welcome proposals for business partner relationships that can vary from a very loose agreements to cooperate toward some mutual goal, or more formal contractual bonds where both entities agree not to ally with third parties.
+At this point, I have no formal process defined for becoming a partner but encourage you to send your idea or proposal to Founding Editor.